ethdevnews/ethdevnews-website/src/content/pages/about.md

 ---
 # About

-ethdevnews is curated Ethereum news focused on developers (core & application), published by Andrew B Coathup.
+ethdevnews is curated Ethereum news focused on developers (core & application), published by Andrew B Coathup (former editor of [Week in Ethereum News](https://weekinethereumnews.com)).

 ## Credits